 CancerCare Manitoba (CCMB) is pleased to participate in a diploma/degree program with The University of Winnipeg - Faculty of Science that builds on the educational programming that CCMB offers while providing the broader educational programming that a University can provide.

-Application for the September 2019 intake into the CancerCare Manitoba/University of Winnipeg, Department of Physics Joint Diploma/BSc Degree in Radiation Therapy is now closed.
-Applications for the September 2020 intake will be accepted by the University of Winnipeg until March 1, 2020.
+Applications for the September 2020 intake into the CancerCare Manitoba/University of Winnipeg, Department of Physics Joint Diploma/BSc Degree in Radiation Therapy is now closed.
+Applications for September 2021 will be accepted by the University of Winnipeg until March 1, 2021.

 After the selection process is complete, students are registered in the Radiation Therapy diploma/degree program.
 The majority of programming for Years Two-Four is offered through CCMB in dedicated classroom space adjacent to CCMB's main site located near Health Sciences Centre.
 Clinical education is provided at the main site with additional (limited) opportunity through the Western Manitoba Cancer Centre in Brandon.